 She is also experienced in project management, having worked with the British Council and SciCo in many occasions, undertaking the organisation, development and management of many programmes such as School Lab (digital learning programme) and Big Dance (the educational programme of the London Cultural Olympiad 2012) for the needs of each she coordinated more than 1000 participants nationwide.

-She is contributing at Athens Science Festival as Head of the Visitors’ Experience and Evaluation.
-She has worked with high level co-organisers and key partners and she has supported the training and coordination of the Athens Science Festival volunteers.
-She is leading SciCo’s participation at the European Network MARCH collaborating with partners from Greece, Bulgaria, Portugal, Serbia, Germany, Lithuania and UK and she is experienced in science dissemination in European level.
+She has been contributing Athens Science Festival as Head of the Visitors’ Experience and Evaluation.
+She has worked with high-level co-organisers and key partners and she has supported the training and coordination of the Athens Science Festival volunteers.
+She has been also leading SciCo’s participation at the European Network MARCH collaborating with partners from Greece, Bulgaria, Portugal, Serbia, Germany, Lithuania and UK and she is experienced in science dissemination in European level.
+Since 2016 she lives and works in the UK.

 She obtained her B.Sc. in Psychology and her first M.Sc. in Cognitive Science with Distinction from the University of Athens.
 After completing her second M.Sc. in Statistics at the Athens University of Economics and Business, she received her Ph.D. in Neuroscience from the Biomedical Research Foundation of the Academy of Athens (in collaboration with the University of Athens) which was supported by Onassis and Propondis Foundations fellowships and Foundation for Education and European Culture financial support.